frostime/sy-query-view/README.md

 ### My code in the embed block is not responding, what should I do?

+1. Check if `//!js`​ is added.
+SiYuan only executes code as a JS program when it reads code prefixed with this.
+2. See if any error logging in console

-Since the code in the embed block is executed within a `Function`​ object, errors during execution may not appear in the console.
+    Note that, since the code in the embed block is executed within a `Function`​ object, errors during execution may not appear in the console.

-In such cases, it is essential to learn how to debug your JavaScript code and carefully check if there are any mistakes.
+3. Debug your JavaScript code and carefully check if there are any mistakes.（See next part）

 If possible, it is more recommended to edit your code in an external editor, where syntax highlighting and other prompts can help avoid many low-level errors.